anoma/namada/documentation/specs/src/user-interfaces/web-wallet/transparent-transactions.md

 ## Constructing Transparent Transactions

 The web-wallet will need to support many transactions.
-As the data that gets submitted to the ledger is most easily constructed from `anoma` types, we perform the assembly of the transaction with in WebAssembly using Rust so that we may natively interact with `anoma`.
+As the data that gets submitted to the ledger is most easily constructed from `namada` types, we perform the assembly of the transaction with in WebAssembly using Rust so that we may natively interact with `namada`.
 The role of wasm in this scenario is to provide two pieces of data to the client (which will handle the broadcasting of the transaction), which are:

 1. `hash` - the hash of the transaction
 2. `data` - A byte array of the final wrapped and signed transaction